 Full details of staff research interests can be found on the School's website.

 Many career paths can benefit from the writing and analytical skills that you develop as a postgraduate student in the School of English.
 Our students have gone on to work in academia, journalism, broadcasting and media, publishing, writing and teaching; as well as more general areas such as banking, marketing analysis and project management.

-The MA in Medical Humanities is administered by the School of English, with additional teaching from other Schools and Departments at Kent.
-This means that students enrolled on the MA in Medical Humanities can draw on the excellent resources of a diverse team of teachers with expertise in many key areas of the University.
+The MA in Medical Humanities is administered by the School of English, drawing on expertise in other Schools and Departments at Kent.
+This means that students can draw on the excellent resources of a diverse team of teachers with expertise in many key areas.